 Kimberly has been the Head Coach of Polarettes Gymnastics Club since January 2015.
 Born and raised on Vancouver Island, Kimberly started her gymnastics journey in a small set up and take down style gym in her recreational centre.
 Her parents signed up her up for her first program when she was just a tiny tot...she was that typical bundle of energy type kid that was bouncing out her jolly jumper.
 Little did Kimberly's parent know the impact gymnastics would have on her life; becoming her career and life passion.

-After a year at the club, Kimberly moved to Nanaimo to study at the Vancouver Island University in their Business program.
+Kimberly moved to Nanaimo after high school to study at the Vancouver Island University in their Business program.
 The plan was to coach only recreational gymnastics, and to focus on getting a "real job" as she used to call it.
 Long story short, she did not pursuit business in the traditional sense; though she is so grateful to have gone to university and find myself benefiting from that program daily in my work running the gymnastics centre.
 Throughout her time at university she ended up with an amazing National level mentor-ship with Nanaimo Gymnastics School Head Coach, Megan Conway.
 Megan took Kimberly under her wing and taught her much of the technical knowledge she still shares with athletes and coaches today, and most importantly, she reignited Kimberly's passion for gymnastics coaching and showed her it could be an amazing and fulfilling career.

 Kimberly believes that an Active Start, leads kids to be Active for Life.
 Gymnastics is an amazing sport to develop motor, sensory, cognitive and creative development in children.
 She is passionate about helping build the sport in Whitehorse from a grassroots level all the way up to the highest goals a child can dream.